Bitshala/MB-cohort/questions-3rd-ed.md

 - How is the Bitcoin blockchain analogous to layers in a geological formation?
 - Describe the structure of a block and what data does a block header contain?
 - What are the two identifiers of a Block?
 Discuss each in brief.
-- What is a Merkle Tree and what significance does it have in Bitcoin?
+- What is a Merkle Tree and what significance does it have in the Blockchain?
 - What is a design flaw in the Merkle Tree used in Bitcoin?
-- What is a Light Weight Client in context to Bitcoin?
-How do Light Weight Clients verify transactions associated to their addresses?
+- What is a Light Client in context to Bitcoin?
+How do Light Clients verify transactions associated to their addresses?
 - Explain mainnet and testnet in brief.
+Can testned coins have value?
 - Explain signet and regtest in brief.
+When would you use regtest for testing, and when Signet?

 ## Chapter 12: Mining and Consensus

-- What are the goals of Bitcoin mining and what are it’s incentives?
+- What are the goals of Bitcoin mining and what are the incentives for the miners?
 - Explain in brief how does the Bitcoin network attain emergent decentralised consensus.
 - What is a coin-base transaction?
 What prevents the miners from inflating the coin-base reward?
 - What is Mining Difficulty?
-How is it adjusted?
+Why and how is it adjusted?
 - Explain the 51% attack.
 Can it compromise the security of private keys and signing algorithms?
 - What factors could cause a change in Bitcoin’s consensus rules?
 How is a change in consensus rules achieved in a decentralised network like Bitcoin?
-- Explain a Hard fork.
-Is a new software implementation of the consensus rules a pre-requisite for it?
+- Define a Hard fork and explain whether a new software implementation of the consensus rules is a pre-requisite for it.
 - Explain a soft fork.
 What are some common criticisms of a soft fork?

 --------------